Tobacco Waste Around the Monterey Bay

-Since 2018, SOS has collected 116,748 cigarette butts from beaches, open spaces, and public areas!
-As one of the top littered items, we know this is just a snapshot of the cigarette litter that continues to negatively impact human and ecosystem health.
+Between 2013 - 2024, SOS collected 463,783 cigarette butts from beaches, open spaces, and public areas!
+As the singularly most identifiable item littered locally, we know this is just a snapshot of the cigarette litter that continues to negatively impact human and ecosystem health.

 Did you know that cigarette butt litter is not only single-use plastic waste (filter), but it is TOXIC waste?